ckeditor/ckeditor4/tests/plugins/tableselection/manual/integrations/clipboard/selectall.md

 1. Undo changes.

-1. Create selection with content between brackets in table cell (the one with nested table), paste.
+1. Create selection with content between brackets in table cell (the one with nested table).

+1. Paste earlier copied content.

 	### Expected: